DevAkaya/Elysium/Draft PREVIEW/Annotation.md

 A blissful welcome to the dominion of law and order in this universe, Alterra.
-This civilization reached for the stars and beyond while the old ways of Earth and Mars caused them to dwindle in regression.
+This civilization reached for the stars and beyond, while the old ways of Earth and Mars caused them to dwindle in regression.
+Alterra is now at an impending resonance of growth and events.
+Jasper Xavier is a teen with a great and blessed future ahead of him.